subhamnextsteps/type-graphql-auth/README.md

-# Basic role base auth structure for type graphql with two type of user
+# Basic role base auth structure using jwt for type-graphql with two types of user

 Steps to run this project: